surfer190/fixes/docs/networking/packet-guide-to-core-networking-protocols.md

 ## Protocol Description

 * ARP request and ARP reply
-* An ARP asks for the MAC addresss, the hosts never say no if they can help it
+* An ARP asks for the MAC addresses, the hosts never say no if they can help it

 ## Structure